n3ur0mancer/forstler-iot/README.md

 - iot-forest-monitor-bracket_V2

-The "Heltec ESP32+LoRa+OLED case" was designed by Ornotermes, the files are also available on his printables account: https://www.printables.com/model/78782-heltec-esp32loraoled-case
+The "Heltec ESP32+LoRa+OLED case" was designed by Ornotermes, the files are also available on his [printables page](https://www.printables.com/model/78782-heltec-esp32loraoled-case).

 ### The Bill of Materials (BOM)